 The Ultimate Swim Across Lake Lugano

-The Stella swim traverses the length of Lake Lugano from Porlezza in Italy to Agno in Switzerland.
-At approximately 30km this swim is a similar distance to the English Channel, along the length of this glacial lake, fed by the fresh water from the surrounding mountains and flowing out to the river Tresa.
-This swim is a serious fresh water challenge and beautiful holiday destination all rolled into one!
+The Stella swim traverses the double length of Lake Lugano from Porlezza in Italy to Agno in Switzerland.
+At approximately 30km this swim is a serious fresh water challenge and a stunning holiday destination all in one!

 Stella Swim Route Across Lake Lugano